Close

 Under North Carolina’s statute of repose, no civil tort lawsuit can be filed after more than ten years.
 This law has effectively blocked Camp Lejeune victims from bringing lawsuits seeking financial compensation.
 In 2016, multi-district litigation involving 850 former Camp Lejeune residents (Straw v. the United States) was dismissed based on the North Carolina repose statute.

-In 2012, the Janey Ensminger Act was passed, which authorized the US government to pay for medical care costs to family members harmed by the contaminated water at Camp Lejeune.
+In 2012, the Janey Ensminger Act was passed, authorizing the U.S. government to pay medical care costs to family members harmed by the contaminated water at Camp Lejeune.

 The Ensminger Act had limitations.
 It was basically disability benefits.
 Worse, Marines’ families were excluded.